lingdoc/taggedPBC/README.md

 - Ring, Hiram.
 2025.
 The *taggedPBC*: Annotating a massive parallel corpus for crosslinguistic investigations. https://doi.org/10.48550/arXiv.2505.12560 *[Submitted on 18 May 2025]*

-## Description of the repository
+## Aims and Description of the repository

+The aim of this repository is to provide a baseline dataset of parallel annotated corpora for crosslinguistic investigations.
+As annotations are improved it is hoped that this will support more detailed comparisons and linguistic insights.

-The two folders in this repository contain corpus data and scripts to run various analyses.
+The three folders in this repository contain corpus data and scripts to run various analyses.

 - `corpora`: contains the actual annotated data for a large number of (non-contiguous) parallel verses taken from New Testament translations in 1,599 languages of the PBC (including two conlangs: Esperanto and Klingon).
+- `recipes`: contains scripts that illustrate how to extract info from the corpora.
 - `scripts`: contains scripts to verify and analyze the data of the `taggedPBC`, with reference to particular papers (currently draft versions of submissions to journals).
 Refer to the `README` file in the subfolder for additional information.

 Papers related to this dataset include the following:

 - Ring, Hiram.
 2025.
-The *taggedPBC*: Annotating a massive parallel corpus for crosslinguistic investigations. https://doi.org/10.48550/arXiv.2505.12560 *[Submitted on 18 May 2025]*
+The *taggedPBC*: Annotating a massive parallel corpus for crosslinguistic investigations. https://doi.org/10.48550/arXiv.2505.12560 *[Submitted on 18 May 2025]* [Annotating README](scripts/annotating_readme.md)

 - Ring, Hiram.
 2025.
-Word length predicts word order: "Min-max"-ing drives language evolution. https://doi.org/10.48550/arXiv.2505.13913 *[Submitted on 20 May 2025]*
+Word length predicts word order: "Min-max"-ing drives language evolution. https://doi.org/10.48550/arXiv.2505.13913 *[Submitted on 20 May 2025]* [Word length README](scripts/wordlength_readme.md)

 - Ring, Hiram.
 2025.
-Extending dependencies to the *taggedPBC*: Word order in transitive clauses. https://doi.org/10.48550/arXiv.2506.06785 *[Submitted on 6 June 2025]*
+Extending dependencies to the *taggedPBC*: Word order in transitive clauses. https://doi.org/10.48550/arXiv.2506.06785 *[Submitted on 6 June 2025]* [CoNLL-U README](scripts/conllu_readme.md)

 ### Information regarding the tagged corpora